nesterow/watch_mdx/readme.md

 # Watch MDX

-Compile MDX to JSX on fly.
+Compile MDX to JSX on fly..
-By default, when a mdx file modified, the watcher creates a conterpart jsx file in the same location.

 ## Usage